Otaviopeixoto1/Otaviopeixoto1.github.io/_portfolio/vctgi.md

 In addition, the NV_conservative_raster extension was used to guarantee that evert voxel intesected by a triangle is filled.
 </p>

 <p> In order to revoxelize the scene in real time without artifacts, we must average the fragment colors for the final output.
 However, this can be problematic since atomic operations are not available by default for the floating point values stored in RGB texture formats.
 One approach to this is to rely on another extension called NV_shader_atomic_float, but for learning purposes I chose to use a more manual approach like the one mentioned in <a href="https://www.icare3d.org/research/OpenGLInsights-SparseVoxelization.pdf"> OpenGL Insights: Octree-Based Sparse Voxelization Using the GPU Hardware Rasterizer</a> by Cyril Crassin and Simon Green.
 In their approach, the voxel texture is chosen to have an unsigned integer format where the colors are packed.
-We then use the imageAtomicCompSwap() function to average all fragment contributions.
-The atomic average code is then outlined below: </p>
+We then use the imageAtomicCompSwap() function to average all fragment contributions: </p>

 {% highlight c++ %}